awoldemichael/Rwanda/RWA_R_README.md

 * `RWA_WFP_A09_stuntingAvgs2012-2015.R`: all averages of stunting for 2012 and 2015

-* Analysis files all reference the correct file
+* Analysis files all reference the correct file(s) needed to run
+* Visualization files all reference the correct file(s) needed to run

 ## Data Prep Files:
 1. `RWA_WFP_00_setup.R`: libraries + global vars